hamzza07x/Ping-Pong-Game/README.md

   - Direct manipulation of VGA text memory to render the game board, paddles, and ball.

 - **Paddle Controls**:
-  - Player 1 and Player 2 paddles can move up, down, left, and right.
+  - Player 1 and Player 2 paddles can move up and down.

 - **Score Display**:
   - Real-time score updates.